Consensys/doc.gnark/docs/HowTo/prove.md

     Supported zk-SNARK backends are under `gnark/backend`.
     `gnark` currently implements `Groth16` and an experimental version of `PlonK`.

-!!!example "Use a zk-SNARK backend"
+!!!example "Use a zk-SNARK back end"

     === "Groth16"